 - Set up the breading assembly line by lining up the flour on a plate, the egg whisked in a bowl, and the breadcrumb mixture.
 Coat one chicken breast in the flour, shaking off excess, coat in egg, and then coat in breadcrumbs on each side, pressing gently to stick the breadcrumbs all over.
 Repeat with remaining three chicken breasts and set aside.

 - Heat 1/4 cup olive oil in a nonstick skillet over medium to medium-high heat until hot but not smoking, about 5 minutes.
 Place two chicken breasts into the oil and cook, undisturbed, for three minutes.
 Use tongs to flip the chicken and cook another three minutes.
-Transfer to a paper-towel-lined plate to drain.
+Transfer to a paper-towel-lined plate or cooling rack to drain.
 Repeat with the other two chicken breasts, drizzling in another tablespoon of olive oil if necessary.

 - Place chicken on a baking sheet, and top each piece with a slice of fresh mozzarella cheese.
 Sprinkle one tablespoon Parmesan cheese over each.
 Place in broiler and broil for five minutes, until the cheese is melted and bubbly.
 Remove from the oven and check to make sure the internal temperature has reached 165°F.